AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

    * Click **[!UICONTROL Select from content]** to select assets (images) already published to [!DNL Content].
 Use the filters to further narrow your search results.
    * Click **[!UICONTROL Upload]** to browse your files and choose assets to use.
 Along with browsing your device, you can also import from Microsoft OneDrive or Dropbox.
    * Drag and drop assets into the _Content_ section.

+>[!NOTE]
+>
+>If you are using an email template with multiple sections, select [!DNL Products] and content (visual assets) for each email section in _Multi-section emails_.
+Multi-section emails support one visual asset per section.

 When you are finished adding parameters, you can collapse the prompt area by clicking the _Parameters_ icon again.